chtushar/patchie/README.md

 ## Credits:

 - [shimmer.js](https://github.com/othiym23/shimmer/tree/master) - Patchie is heavily inspired by the shimmer package.
-Shimmer is unmaintained for last 5 years.
-It doesn't have strong types with few minor edge cases.
+Shimmer is unmaintained for last 5 years and have few minor edge cases.